scale-tone/sftp-watcher/README.md

 * (required) **POLLING_INTERVAL_CRON_EXP** - CRON expression, that defines the polling period.
 E.g. `*/5 * * * * *`.
 * (required) **OUTPUT_QUEUE_OR_TOPIC_NAME** - queue or topic name to output messages to.
 * (optional) **SERVICE_BUS_CONN_STRING** - Azure Service Bus connection string.
-If specified, messages will be sent to a queue/topic in that Service Bus namespace.
+	If specified, messages will be sent to a queue/topic in that Service Bus namespace. `Message.Label` will be set to the string representation of [WhatHappenedEnum](https://github.com/scale-tone/sftp-watcher/blob/main/SftpWatcherEntity.cs#L175) (so that you could potentially use [Service Bus topic filters](https://docs.microsoft.com/en-us/azure/service-bus-messaging/topic-filters)), message body will contain full path to the changed file.
 	If omitted, messages will be sent to a Storage queue in the underlying Storage account.
+Message body will contain JSON representation of [StorageQueueMessage](https://github.com/scale-tone/sftp-watcher/blob/main/SftpToStorageQueueWatcherEntity.cs#L30).
 * (optional) **STAY_SILENT_AT_FIRST_RUN** - set it to `true`, if you don't want `FileAdded` events to be emitted for every existing file at first run.

 ## How to deploy to Azure